 Scheduled annually the weekend before Easter, the Parks and Recreation Department pulls out all the stops for this free event for children ages 12 and under.
-Over 2,000 filled eggs are hidden in Storytelling Community Park for children to hop and sniff about to find.
+Over 4,000 filled eggs are hidden in Storytelling Community Park for children to hop and sniff about to find.
 Of course, the Easter Bunny is sure to make an appearance, so be sure to record the memorable event with a picture.
-There are also plenty of free games, free food and much more for children to enjoy.
+There are also plenty of free games, popcorn, cotton candy and much more for children to enjoy.

 Held each Friday evening May through September, Music on the Square is Americana at its best, featuring live performances by local and regional bands, storytellers, poets, and performance artists.
 Each week offers at least two different acts.
 Many of the shops in Jonesborough stay open for these events, and the restaurants are full of diners and dessert seekers.
 Folks can visit, chat, enjoy the music and meet new friends as the bands play a variety of bluegrass, Celtic, old-time, Blues or jazz.
 Now an official Jonesborough event, Main Street is blocked off to through traffic for these concerts.
 Each concert begins around 7:00pm and everyone is invited to attend and enjoy.